jhshi/openofdm/docs/source/setting.rst

 - **Output**: ``out``, ``changed``

 To enable dynamic configuration of decoding parameters at runtime, the USRP N210 provides the setting register mechanism.
-Most modules in OpenOFDM have three common inputs for such purpose:
+Most modules in |project| have three common inputs for such purpose:

  - ``set_stb (1)``: asserts high when the setting data is valid